By Louis Golino for CoinWeek …..

 To be sure, most precious metal modern Mint coins are worth more now than when issued, but that is usually because of higher metal prices.

-There are also plenty of modern coins that are most likely undervalued in today’s market such as the 1996 Olympic silver dollars, which are the lowest mintage commemorative silver dollars ever issued.
+There are also plenty of modern coins that are most likely undervalued in today’s market, such as the 1996 Olympic silver dollars – the lowest mintage commemorative silver dollars ever issued.
 But remember that no mater how undervalued a coin may seem to be, it is hard to say how long it will take for that coin to reach its potential.
-And coin market cycles can be as frustrating as the stock market has been in recent years.

 Information is critical, so put together a good numismatic library, read the best coin publications and web sites, and learn the differences between the retail and wholesale side of the market.
 And while investing for the long-term is highly advisable, I would suggest periodically selling coins you don’t need to help you develop the skills needed to be successful at selling.